 Link to your resources!

 Did you get an orange or red feedback bullet for the outbound links check?
 Then turn it green by adding at least one followed outbound link to every article you write.
 But which websites should you link to?
 Well, ask yourself this: which sources did you consult and which ones gave you the right answer?
 Or what websites have related content that is really interesting for your readers to know about.
 Refer and link to them, because they deserve it.
 You’d like others to do the same for you.
-Properly linking to your sources contributes to the perceived Expertise, Authoritativeness and Trustworthiness (E-A-T) of your content.
+In addition, properly linking to your sources contributes to the perceived Expertise, Authoritativeness and Trustworthiness (E-A-T) of your content.

 You should choose links that are relevant to your visitors.
-And if you think your visitors might like to learn more about a subject and you don’t want to offer that specific content yourself, send them over to someone who does.
+And if you think your visitors might like to learn more about a subject and you don’t want to (or can’t) offer that specific content yourself, send them over to someone who does.
 If we all link to the sources we consider the best, they end up higher in the search results and we all benefit!